dvallecillo/geospatial-location-api/README.md

 ## Remarks / Improvements

+- With more time I'd improve the way of calculating the distance to the corner of the searchbox.
+I found out that the bigger the distance of 2 points the bigger the deviation error of the current way.
 - A great idea for next iterations would be to have different layers/resolutions of clusters so you don't have to search too many boxes.
 Maybe It could be useful to index each point on several different grids (e.g. resolutions of 1Km, 5Km, 25Km, 125Km etc).
 - There might be some percentage of error in the calculations for the cluster diagonal, so I added a 10% deviation to be on the safe side and for the simplicity.
 - I´d also add benchmarks in a next iteration, to study any potential improvement.